bpm-lab/bpm-lab.github.io/content/newprojects.md

-Title: New Student's Projects
+Title: New Student Projects
 Date: 2017-09-29 16:00
-Category: Projects
+Category: Student Projects
 Slug: new-projects-ws1718

 #We offer 2 new projects for students in the winter term